 Compliance/Sanctions.
 S.Con.Res.
 88 and H.Con.Res.
 280, both passed on December 5, 2001, demand that the PA act against terrorists and urge the President to suspend relations with Arafat and the PA if it does not.
 P.L.
 107-115, January 10, 2002, Sec.
-566 left it to the President to assess PLO/PA compliance with its 1993 commitments and, if there has not been compliance, to impose sanctions for 6 months.
-On May 7, the State Department transmitted to Congress a report mandated by the PLO commitments Compliance Act (P.L.
-101-246), that contained information relevant to P.L.
-107-115, Section 566.
-The Department said that because "an explicit determination at this time would not serve the national security interests," it did not make one.
-The report covered July 20 to December 13, 2001, and concluded that the Palestinians' record regarding its commitments is mixed, while describing PLO/PA actions and inactions negatively.
+566 left it to the President to assess PLO/PA compliance with its 1993 commitments and, if there is none, to impose sanctions.
+On May 7, the State Department transmitted to Congress a report mandated by the PLO Commitments Compliance Act (P.L.
+101-246), that said that because "an explicit determination at this time would not serve the national security interests," it did not make one.
+It concluded that the Palestinians' July 20 to December 13, 2001 record was mixed, while describing PLO/PA actions and inactions negatively.
+On November 9, another PLO Compliance Report noted the PLO and PA failed to act against, and in some cases provided support for terrorist groups engaged in violence, as well as other noncompliance.
+It imposed the sanction of downgrading the status of the PLO office in the United States, but waived the sanction in the interest of national security.

+Secretary Powell convinced Senators to postpone consideration of S. 2194, introduced on April 18, to hold the PLO and PA accountable, by denying visas to Arafat and Palestinian officials, downgrading PLO representation in the United States, imposing travel restrictions on the PLO U.N. representative, and seizing PLO assets.
 H.R.
-3624, introduced on January 24, 2002, would prohibit direct or indirect assistance to the PA or any instrumentality of the PA.
+4693, introduced on May 9, had the same provisions as S. 2194.
+The State Department advised Members against punishing Arafat and the PA because it would undermine U.S. relations with Arab allies.
 H.R.
-3743, introduced on February 13, would impose restrictions on PLO diplomats in the United States.
-In a March 14 letter, 130 House Members urged President Bush to label Al Aqsa Martyrs Brigades, Tanzim, and Force 17 "foreign terrorist organizations" (FTO).
-The Administration soon designated Al Aqsa an FTO.
-S. 2194, introduced on April 18, would hold the PLO and PA accountable, by denying visas to Arafat and Palestinian officials, downgrading PLO representation in the United States, imposing travel restrictions on the PLO U.N. representative, and seizing PLO assets.
-Secretary Powell convinced Senators to postpone consideration of the S. 2194.
-H.R.
-4693, introduced on May 9, contains the same provisions as S. 2194.
-On July 11, at Subcommittee on Middle East and South Asia hearings, Deputy Assistant Secretary of State Satterfield advised Members against punishing Arafat and the PA because it would undermine U.S. relations with Arab allies "by bolstering segments of Arab public opinion that are already very critical of their regimes' warm relations with the U.S."
+4483 and S. 2215, the Syria Accountability Act of 2002, both introduced on April 18, expressed the sense that Syria should be subject to penalties until it ends its support for terrorism and restrictions on Lebanon's sovereignty.
+The State Department argued that the Act "could complicate or even undermine" its efforts.